go-compression/go-compression.github.io/site/algorithms/huffam-program.md

 Using this new node, push the node into the priority qeuue.

-Continue this process untile the size of the queue is 1.
+Continue this process until the size of the queue is 1.